-Lanquetin a visual artist, theatre and dance scenographer, teacher (at the HEAR / Strasbourg), and co-founder of the “Urban Scenos” residency project.
+Lanquetin is a visual artist, theatre and dance scenographer, teacher (at the HEAR / Strasbourg), and co-founder of the “Urban Scenos” residency project (urbanscenos.org).
 His works have been shown in many city places and theatres over the world.
 And also in France and Europe.
 Visit www.jiceehell.net.

 Lebo is a journalist and writer based in Nairobi.
 She is currently at work on a book on the history Kenya’s long distance runners.

 Editor, singer/songwriter, and academic, born and raised in New York City, where she currently resides.
 She edits childrens books and is the frontwoman of the indie rock band Nectar.